Yes, Q-learning Helps Offline In-Context RL: Experimental Results

 \section{Experimental Results}

 We begin this section by comparing the overall performance of the selected methods using discrete environments, demonstrating the suitability of the newly introduced NAUC metric for evaluation.
 Subsequently, we analyze the performance of these methods across critical offline RL dimensions, including data quality and coverage.
 Further, we investigate the impact of removing the assumption of access to learning histories, which may not always hold in real-world scenarios \citep{zisman2023emergence}.
 In addition, we conduct the experiment in a challenging XLand-MiniGrid \citep{nikulin2023xland} environment.
 Finally, we show that the benefits from using RL extend to continuous environments.
 In \autoref{mixture-dynamics}, we also test the ability to learn in a mixture of dynamics along with the handling of out-of-distribution (OOD) dynamics.
+Complementary analyses are provided in Appendix: AD with return-to-go conditioning (\Cref{app:rtg}), model-size sensitivity (\Cref{app:model_size}), and visual-state experiments (\Cref{app:visual_states}).